Adversarial Training Reduces Information and Improves Transferability: Does invertibility contradict IB?

 \paragraph{Adding effective noise (once) improves inversion} The quality of inversion depends on the capability of gradient flow to reach the target representation $\hat{z}$.
-Starting from regions that are distant to training and test points $f_w$ may be less smooth.
+Starting from regions that are distant from training and test points $f_w$ may be less smooth.
 Intuitively, especially during the first phase of optimization, it can be beneficial to inject noise to escape from local minima.
-Surprisingly, we discover that by injecting effective noise once, reconstruction is much faster and the quality of images improve dramatically.
-More practically, at the beginning of optimization, we perturb weights with $\bar{n} \sim N(0, \Sigma^\star)$ and solve the inversion with $f_{w+\bar{n}}$.
+Surprisingly, we discover that by injecting effective noise once, reconstruction is much faster and the quality of images improves dramatically.
+At the beginning of optimization, we perturb weights with $\bar{n} \sim N(0, \Sigma^\star)$ and solve the inversion with $f_{w+\bar{n}}$.
 By visually comparing row 2 and 3 of ~\Cref{fig:inv_all_model}, it is easy to see that injecting noise as described above, improves the quality of reconstruction.
 In support of this, in~\Cref{fig:loss_inv} we numerically assess the quality of representations using the loss $L_{inv} (x, z)$.
-The variational model, beside improving quality of fit, also allow fast convergence: converge is achieved after roughly 200 iterations while the deterministic model converges after 8k iterations ($\sim 40\times$).
+The variational model, besides improving quality of fit, also allows fast convergence: convergence is achieved after roughly 200 iterations while the deterministic model converges after 8k iterations ($\sim 40\times$).